yezz123/authx/docs/faq.md

 ## How to use this project?

-- Reading the documentation is the best way to get started, but if you have any questions, please feel free to contact me, I will try as much as possible to provide some real life example helping you to get started.
+- Reading the documentation is the best way to get started, but if you have any questions, please feel free to contact me, I will try as much as I can to help and provide some real world example.

-    For The Pythonist Reading the Code is the best way to understand it and Helping the maintainer to improve it. 🦉

 ## What is the difference between the [FastAPI-User](https://github.com/fastapi-users/fastapi-users) & AuthenticationX?

-- First, i would like to thanks [François Voron](https://github.com/frankie567) For his FastAPI-Users Project he helped me to understand Multiple things relate to Authentication Systems, and Building a good, fast, stable and scalable FastAPI application.
+- First, I would like to thanks [François Voron](https://github.com/frankie567) For his FastAPI-Users Project he helped me to understand various things relate to authentication Systems, and Building a good, fast, scalable FastAPI application.

-    Now for the difference, Here i provide more things that FastAPI-User have, for example:
+    Now for the difference, Here I provide more things that FastAPI-User have, for example:

     * Cache Services Using `Redis`.
     * Managing Social Authentication Using `httpX`.
     * Building a Helpful Addons like Captcha & String Checker.
     * Provide MongoDB as a Database.

-    Lately, I see that FastAPI User Provide more Databases Services and ORM For example `SQLAlchemy` and `MongoDB` and `PostgreSQL`.
+    Lately, I see that FastAPI-User Provide more Databases Services and ORM For example `SQLAlchemy` and `MongoDB` and `PostgreSQL`.

     Anyway, Both Projects are very similar, but FastAPI-User is more customizable and easy to use, and AuthenticationX is more customizable and but it is more complex to use 🦥.